sunethrakannan/website/projects/risrs2020/motivation.md

 ---
-title: Motivation:About Reducing the Inadvertent Spread of Retracted Science: Shaping a Research and Implementation Agenda
+title: "Motivation:About Reducing the Inadvertent Spread of Retracted Science: Shaping a Research and Implementation Agenda"
 permalink: /projects/risrs2020/motivation
 layout: risrs2020
 ---